loipct/H_GUPNet/README.md

  - Set the bsize as big as possible.
  -  A trick may work but I cannot make sure.
 If your biggest bsize is b, you can re-scale the learning rate as lr*b/32.
 For example, your biggest bsize is 16 and our initial lr is 0.00125.
 You can set the lr as 0.00125*16/32.
 9. The uncertainty loss can be negative.

+<ins>Training time</ins>:

+1. The training time per epoch of training on each class Car set is much higher than when training on 3 classes.
+2. Training time per epoch when combined with Homography Loss is higher than when there is no Homography Loss.

 ## Contact